 There are a number of other listening details beside these that experienced studio ears utilize, but these are a good place to start.
 Of course, don’t get so hung up on these points that you lose enjoyment of the song as that would defeat the purpose of what you’re trying to accomplish, which is a better understanding of the production details.
 Remember, every hit, regardless of its genre, is a great teacher.
 Good listening!

-You can read more from The Mixing Engineer’s Handbook and my other books on the excerpt section of bobbyowsinski.com.
-Read the original article here.
+You can read more from The Mixing Engineer’s Handbook and Bobby’s other books on the excerpt section of bobbyowsinski.com.